transcom/mymove/README.md

 For web-based Git operations, GitHub will use your primary email unless you choose "Keep my email address private".
 If you don't want to set your work address as primary, please [turn on the privacy setting](https://github.com/settings/emails).

-Note that with 2-factor-authentication enabled, in order to push local code to GitHub, you need to [create a personal access token](https://gist.github.com/ateucher/4634038875263d10fb4817e5ad3d332f) and use that as your password.
+Note that with 2-factor-authentication enabled, in order to push local code to GitHub through HTTPS, you need to [create a personal access token](https://gist.github.com/ateucher/4634038875263d10fb4817e5ad3d332f) and use that as your password.

 ### Project location